 PLEASE use the official car parks.
 Parking on roadside grass verges may result in a Parking Ticket being issued by the Police.

 DO NOT take dogs into the forest with you.
-If one gets loose and runs in front of a car it may cause a serious accident.
-If leaving a dog in your car, ensure that it will not be in direct sunlight and that it will have sufficient ventilation while you are away.
+If one gets loose and runs in front of a car it could cause a serious accident.

 WE'RE RUNNING IN MAY THIS YEAR, so the weather could be cold and wet.
 Please dress accordingly with adequate clothing & footwear.
 Irrelevant of the weather, access to the forest may be rough.